Alcohol laws of Utah: Chain restaurants

-The chain Capital Grille refuses to come to Utah due to the laws.
 Casual restaurants like Chili's and Applebee's have had to spend extra money on reconfiguring their restaurants' layouts in order to accommodate the laws and hide alcohol from view.
 Ruth's Chris, which has a large contingent of out-of-town businesspeople who are used to ordering alcoholic drinks after work, have to inform their patrons of laws requiring that no more than 1.5 oz. of alcohol be poured into any drink and that an order of a food item is also required.
 Out-of-state restaurants that rely heavily on brunch revenue would suffer due to the ban on bloody marys and mimosas before 12 p.m.

 Many chains fear they would face unfair competition and costs when going head-to-head with restaurants that are grandfathered in and not required to have the zion curtain installed.
-Restaurants that did not have zion curtains before May 12, 2009, are not required to build them, giving owners with those licenses a “grandfathered” bar structure.
+Restaurants that did not have zion curtains before May 12, 2009, are not required to build them, giving owners with those licenses a "grandfathered" bar structure.
 Any modification to the existing structure would result in the loss of the grandfathering.
 Hersh Ipaktchian, founder of Iggy's Sports Grill, says that factoring in costs to change floor plans would make it difficult and more expensive for him to expand.
 He indicated that he is looking for options to expand outside of the state of Utah.
-The Porcupine Pub and Grille also reported intent to expand outside of the state due to Utah’s stringent and precarious liquor laws.
+The Porcupine Pub and Grille also reported intent to expand outside of the state due to Utah's stringent and precarious liquor laws.

 Breweries

-Epic brewery chose to expand in Colorado with a $2 to $3 million dollar facility instead of Utah due to Utah’s constantly changing liquor laws.
-“Who knows ... what things they'll dream up next to punish an industry that pays millions of millions of taxes in this state," David Cole said.
+Epic brewery chose to expand in Colorado with a $2 to $3 million dollar facility instead of Utah due to Utah's constantly changing liquor laws.
+"Who knows ... what things they'll dream up next to punish an industry that pays millions of millions of taxes in this state," David Cole said.
 While he predicts state laws will eventually change, "It's going to change a lot slower than we are as a company."